dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-09-24-About-Forgiveness.md

 header:
      teaser: /assets/images/wiapost/5059-About-Forgiveness.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Forgiveness](/assets/images/wiapost/5059-About-Forgiveness.jpg)

-## About Forgiveness
+# About Forgiveness

-Namaste

 Forgiveness doesn’t mean you do something to others,
 It doesn’t mean you let go of others free for the crime
 which others have done against you.